DanielBenHayoun/OS_1/README.md

 we will create a logging service that records forbidden activities of processes in the OS.
 ### The policy is defined as follows:

-● Turning On The Policy Feature: By default, all processes will not be affected by this feature. we will define a system call which gets the PID of a process and turns on the feature for this process.
+*Turning On The Policy Feature: By default, all processes will not be affected by this feature. we will define a system call which gets the PID of a process and turns on the feature for this process.
 If the feature is turned off for a process, then the process executes as normal and is not affected by anything in this homework exercise,